EU AI Act 2026: Agent Compliance Guide

 The six-month retention requirement is straightforward.
 You store these logs for minimum six months.
 They are immutable and cryptographically verified.
 Regulators can audit them with confidence.

-Human Oversight via Threshold Signatures
+Human Oversight via Multi-Party Authorization

 Technical Documentation Templates